vjvarada/Tipo-Braille-Keyboard/README.md

 |capital terminator indicator| ⠠⠄ |6 3|
 |Keypad CapsLock(Activate)| ⠠⠠ |6 6|

-Capitals:
+```
 The capital(ization) sign ⠠ marks the first letter of a word as capitalized.
 It may occur in the middle of a word for camel case, as in the name deAngelo.
 It is doubled to place a word in all caps; this must be repeated for each word of an all-cap text.
-```
 Use ⠠⠠ to Capitalise proceeding charecter, ⠠⠠ to Capitalise a full word,
 ⠠⠠⠠ to capitalise a full passage and ⠠⠄ to terminate.
 Using space/hyphen
 etc resets to normal unless not using paragraph caps.
 Warning: ⠠⠺⠁⠗⠝⠊⠝⠛
 WARNING: ⠠⠠⠺⠁⠗⠝⠊⠝⠛
 ```

 ```
 Note: The letter sign (grade 1 symbol indicator) ⠰ is used to force the end of a series of numbers.
 For example, ⠙⠁ ⟨da⟩ preceded by a number sign, ⠼⠙⠁, is read as 41.